mm-camelcase/optimised-java/README.md

 6. **Container Optimisation**
    - Limit container resource usage with Kubernetes resource requests/limits
-   - Use distroless or Alpine base images to reduce image size further

 7. **Database Connection Pooling**
    - Fine-tune your HikariCP or other connection pool configurations for better performance